iiJozza/Canapes-shop/README.md

 - Found a bug where the feedback textarea would cover the comments if the width is longer than 768px but the height shorther than 555px.
   - I didn't fix this bug due to time constraints
+- Found a bug in mi browser where some pink text changed to white and the background color changed from white to black.
+  - I am not sure how I can change this as it is possibly due to the phones dark mode.

-### Features Left to Implement
+## Features Left to Implement

 Unfortunately there is a lot that I would love to implement and redo, but due to time constraint can't.

 - Shop Improvements
-  - One of the major implementetion I would do is to change the whole shop page.
-It is a gallery currently but I tried to make an interactive shop before I understood it was not possible at the current time.
+  - One of the major implementations I would do is to change the whole shop page.
+It is currently more of a gallery but I tried to make an interactive shop before I understood it was not possible due to lack of time.
 The idea I had was that the food items would align underneath each other one by one (2 by 2 or 3 by 3 on larger sceeens)
-  - Clicking the picture opens up a dropdown list revealing the ingredienses.
+  - Clicking the picture would open up a dropdown list revealing the ingrediences.
-  - On top of each image would be a title of the food item and a small icon if it was either gluten-free, vegan, vegeterian or lactos-free.
+  - Add a title on top of each image and a small icon that provides information if it's gluten-free, vegan, vegeterian and/or lactos-free.
-  - The image should also go down in opacity after 70% of the image revealing the price/10.
+  - The image should also go down in opacity after 70% of the image width, revealing the price/10.
-  - Scaling the images to be the same sizes in the shop
+  - Scaling the images to be the same sizes in the shop.
-  - Add more images to the site that is what is currently on the menu.
+  - Add more images to the site that is currently on the menu.
-  - Add a shoppingcart icon that sticks to the bottom right of the page that lets you buy the things you have selected
+  - Add a shopping cart icon that sticks to the bottom right of the page and lets you buy the things you have selected.

 - Footer
-  - Currently the foot is very bare.
-I want to implement a contect list with email, telefonnumber, name of the company and adress with a google maps embedded.
+  - Currently the footer is very bare.
+I want to implement a contact list with email, telefonnumber, name of the company and adress with a google maps embedded.

 - Index
-  - I wanted the images in the event section to go zig-zag on larger screens, making the site more apealing.
+  - I wanted the images in the event section to go zig-zag on larger screens, making the site more appealing.

 - Hero image
-  - I accidently downloaded the wrong size for my background image making it stretch way too much on screen-sizes larger than mobile since the height was so much longer than the width.
+  - I accidently downloaded the wrong size for my background image making it stretch way too much on screen-sizes larger than mobiles, since the height of said image is so much longer than the width.
   - Consistent hero image.
 Currently there are a two which is very confusing and can cause people to back out of the site due to not recognising the background.

 - Feedback
   - Push the title down a bit.
-  - My feedback page is unfortunately not that resposive and the feedback section goes into the comments if you reduces the screen height.
+  - My feedback page is unfortunately not that resposive and the feedback section goes into the comments if you reduce the screen height below 555px.
   - I want to implement a real comment section where comments show up in real-time with their names attached to them.
 The styling is also something I would change but have no ideas as of yet.
-  - Comments should have the reply option
+  - Comments should have the option to reply.

 - Deleting The Thank You Page
-  - There is no reason to have a page like that if the feedback controlls that aspect.
+  - There is no reason to have a page like that if the feedback page controls that issue.

 - New Pages
   - I want to add a real gallery.
 How it looks now is ok, but I want it to have a more apealing look to it.
-It is very boring at the moment.
-  - I want to implement a new history page as well where it describes its journey and shows all its accolades
+  - I want to implement a new "about us page" as well where it describes its journey, present the workers and shows all its accolades.
   - A page where you pay for what you have selected in the shop.

-- Adding a real icon to the site.